AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-analytics/event-reference.md

 * Initial config requested by the customer.
 * Configuration modified (remote update or local developer action).
 * In response to a configuration request event with the `config.getData` data key.

+For more information about the data payload definition for this event, see the **Data payload definition** section for each extension.

 #### Data payload definition